MahfuzulAlam/directorist-custom-code/README.md

 # Directorist - CM ToolTip Glossary
 This is an extension for CM Tooltip Glossary

-## Works with the following fiels -
+## Works with the following fields -

 - Description
 - Text